 Mining at Martha is by open pit methods.
 Ore and waste rock are crushed at the surface facilities area prior to transportation along a 2.7 kilometre conveyor.
 On arrival at the processing plant gold and silver are extracted from the ore using conventional carbon-in-pulp treatment methods.
 Waste rock is used to construct an engineered earth embankment to contain the tailings.
 A water treatment plant treats excess water prior to discharge.
 Mining within the open pit is currently focussed on the Martha East Layback, a project that will see mining activity continue until early 2016.

 Late in 2004, construction began on the decline for the Favona underground operation.
 While some ore was mined during construction, full ore production from stopes began in 2006.
 Production at Favona is now complete.

 The Trio project is situated under Union Hill and is working the Union, Trio and Amaranth veins.
 Construction of two development drives, 590 metres and 790 metres in length, began in 2010.
 Access to the Trio Mine is through the Favona portal.
 The Trio project will produce around 1 million tonnes of ore for approximately 200,000 oz of gold at 6-7 grams per tonne average grade.

-Our exploration and geological investigations continue, both near-mine and in the region.
+Our near-mine exploration and geological investigations continue.
 We are looking for high grade deposits that can by mined by underground methods with a small surface footprint.
-Ore would be trucked back to our plant at Waihi for processing.